EmblaTech/voice-kom/README.md

 - **Privacy-First Design**: No user data sent by default.
 All processing stays local unless configured otherwise.
 - **Easy Integration**: Add voice capabilities to your site by including a script and initializing the library with a simple configuration object.
 - **Zero Backend Required**: The library is fully client-side (optional API integration for enhanced accuracy APIs based on the configuration).
-- **Pre-defined Commands**: Out-of-the-box support for common web interactions like clicking buttons, filling forms, checking boxes, scrolling, and more.
 - **Customizable UI**: Easily style voice widget with theming and localization support.
 - **Wake & Sleep Words**: Start or stop listening on command — useful for continuous workflows.
 - **Modular & Extensible**: Built with TypeScript, clean, extensible driver architecture.